linx02/uppsala-city/README.md

     - The interactive map is provided by Google

 - Text
-    - Text for image context is generated with ChatGPT
+    - Text for images is generated with ChatGPT

 ### Media